MikeJeffers/chat/README.md

 # Chat
 Hey chat

-This is the master repo for a simple chat application that features a single channel and user authentication.
-From here the whole system can be up'd with a single command:
+This is the master repo for a simple chat application with services implemented in a variety of languages and frameworks orchestrated together with a single command:
 ```sh
 ./prod-up.sh
 ```
-Then navigate to your http://localhost and engage in rivetting conversations with the people in your walls.
+The web based client is a typescript react application that will allow you to register a user and connect to various chat servers.
+Each chat server is a websocket server that hosts a single channel for users to connect to and chat with eachother.
-Post motivating messages.
-Use it as a log of your day.
-Could this be the next Twitter?
-The possibilities are limited!
+The User registration and Login API's are too multiple services proxied by an nginx instance which round-robins requests amoung different API servers.
+This demonstrates the ability to implement the same API requirements using a variety of technologies.

 ## Setup
 **Warning: git submodules ahead**